mxc-commons/MxcQitoo/README.md

 #### Cloning project

 1. Clone this project to a location you want.
-2. Add the `qitoo` directory to your include path.
+2. Add the `mxc` directory to your include path.
-3. The examples directory contains what it says.
+3. Directory organisation just like Boost directory organisation

 #### Post installation